-The 8,739-square-meter (94,000-square-foot) building designed by Renzo Piano Building Workshop (RPBW) consists of two “lobes”, shaped as a vessel hull, which seem to float over the ground supported by an array of slender columns, and partially projecting over the water.
+The 8,739-square-meter (94,000-square-foot) building designed by Renzo Piano Building Workshop (RPBW) consists of two “lobes”, shaped like a vessel hull, which seem to float over the ground supported by an array of slender columns, and partially projecting over the water.
 Developed in collaboration with Madrid-based Luis Vidal + Architects, this is, quite surprisingly, the first work of Piano in Spain.

 Reflecting Piano’s enduring passion for boating, the building vaguely resembles a maritime structure – kind of a drilling platform and a ship in a dry dock combined – gently laid down upon the seafront and overlooking the ocean, the city’s former dockland area, and the historic Jardines de Pereda gardens nearby, recently renovated after a design by Spanish landscape architect Fernando Caruncho.

-To not impede the view of the sea, the two hull-like blocks are raised 6 meters (20 feet) over the ground, so to create an interrupted public space overlooking the Santander Bay; for the same reason a trait of a preexisting coastal road – which, as in many port cities, was a physical and perceptive barrier between the city and its seafront – has been buried where it runs along the new center, thus creating a new direct access to the waterfront, at the same time doubling the size of the Pereda gardens.
+To not impede the view of the sea, the two hull-like blocks are raised 6 meters (20 feet) over the ground, so to create an interrupted public space overlooking Santander Bay; for the same reason a trait of a preexisting coastal road – which, as in many port cities, was a physical and perceptive barrier between the city and its seafront – has been buried where it runs along the new center, thus creating new direct access to the waterfront, at the same time doubling the size of the Pereda gardens.

 The lobes are clad with 280,000 pearlescent ceramic disks, which somewhat remember giant limpet shells encrusting a vessel.

-The load-bearing structure of the hull-like volumes is a three dimensional carbon steel frame resulting in a column-free internal space.
+The load-bearing structure of the hull-like volumes is a three-dimensional carbon steel frame resulting in a column-free internal space.

-The west block, the larger of the two, accommodates two levels of exhibition spaces, with a total floor area of 2,500 square meters; the galleries on the upper level is naturally lit through a triple-layer semi-transparent roof equipped with aluminum louvers.
+The west block, the larger of the two, accommodates two levels of exhibition spaces, with a total floor area of 2,500 square meters; the galleries on the upper level are naturally lit through a triple-layer semi-transparent roof equipped with aluminum louvers.
 A glazed volume located underneath the west lobe “hull” houses a lobby, a bookshop, a cafe, and the gourmet restaurant El Muelle run by 2 Michelin star chef Jesús Sánchez.